yassocoderstrikesback/YPVMediaPlayer/README.md

 ## 🛠 Current Challenges (Help Wanted\! 🆘)

 YPV is currently in active development.
-While it performs perfectly on high-end hardware (like my Xiaomi daily driver), it struggles with specific formats on mid-range devices (like the Lenovo K12 Note).
+While it performs perfectly on modern devices, it struggles with specific formats on mid-range devices.

 **We are looking for contributors to help with:**